About Us | Contact | Subscribe

 *"Where the Bamboo Babies Grow" was composed by Walter Donaldson, with lyrics by Lew Brown.

 Benny Krueger began his recording career in 1920 when he was selected by Victor to appear on sides with the "Original Dixieland Jazz Band".
 Here the early saxophone star flutter's through solo bursts in his trademark style accompanied by his large orchestra.
-It is largely for these efforts that this record classifies as early jazz.
+It is mainly for these efforts that this record classifies as early jazz.

 If you enjoy 20sJazz.com, Please Share us with your Friends.